 From the first glance, customer journey mapping seems to be quite straightforward: collect data, create personas, identify touchpoints, wrap it all together, profit!
 In reality, it is hardly so.
 In our article “5 reasons why CJM might not be the weapon of your choice”, we touched upon a few no-no’s when making journey maps.
-In this how-not-to screw up with CJM, we’ll go a bit deeper to find out what mistakes you can avoid, to create maps that rock with minimal losses and maximum gains.
+In this how-not-to screw up with CJM, we’ll go a bit deeper to find out what mistakes you can avoid, in order to create maps that rock with minimal losses and maximum gains.

 If the University of Hard Knocks has taught us anything it is that making killer customer journey maps is a bumpy road.
 And here’s the worst part – you cannot do one thing perfectly, fail at another and get a satisfactory result.
 The only way to make it to the first base is to go full sail – it’s everything or nothing.
 Avoid the following pitfalls if you don’t take “nothing” for an answer.